Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 #> [1] 37
 ```

 A `while` loop does the same thing, but is open-ended and is generally used much less frequently.
 In python, while loops are typically discouraged.
 However, I find them easier to read than other methods found here.
+What you choose to use should consider how fast it might run and readability.
+Just work with what you find most comfortable if you aren't working with large data sets.